agonoude/chronicles/README.md

 but i don't think it will work properly lol

+note: all of the style is happening in html bc the style.css got WAYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY(coughs)YYYYYYYYYYYYYYYYYYYYYY too crowded last time and that was a nightmare.

 all of my sources according to what i used + where i used it lol